-Dr. Mary Story is Professor of Global Health and Community and Family Medicine, and Associate Director of Education and Training, Duke Global Health Institute at Duke University.
-She started this position in January 2014.
-Prior to that she was Senior Associate Dean for Academic and Student Affairs and Professor in the Division of Epidemiology and Community Health in the School of Public Health at the University of Minnesota, where she was also Adjunct Professor in the Department of Pediatrics, School of Medicine.
-She is Director of the national program office for the Robert Wood Johnson Foundation Healthy Eating Research program that supports research on environmental and policy strategies to promote healthy eating among children to prevent childhood obesity.
+Mary Story PhD, RD is Professor of Global Health, and Community and Family Medicine at Duke University.
+From 2014-2024, she was Director of Education and Academic Programs at the Duke Global Health Institute.
+She came to Duke University in 2014, prior to that she was Senior Associate Dean for Academic and Student Affairs and Professor in the Division of Epidemiology and Community Health in the School of Public Health at the University of Minnesota.
+She is Director of Healthy Eating Research, a national program of the Robert Wood Johnson Foundation based at Duke University, that supports research on environmental, systems and policy strategies to promote healthy eating and advance nutrition and health equity among children and families to improve child nutrition, food and nutrition security and prevent child obesity.

 Email: mary.story@duke.edu